alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.322` in "Charm" and `p.390` in "Charming Touch": [Colette Brunel](https://paizo.com/threads/rzs42pdf?Charm-Charming-Touch-and-Identify-Magic) points out that these spells mentions of Identify Magic doesn't make sense.
 Is it meant to be Recall Knowledge?
 Also, the condition appendix says that PCs aren't affected by the friendly and helpful conditions, so do these spells not do anything to PCs?
 * `p.326` in Continual Flame: Heightened versions of the spell say what the gold cost increases are, but not what actual effect that comes with.
 * `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
 Should be capitalized?
 Or is there even a word missing?
+* `p.327` in Dispel Magic: There is confusion in the meaning of "succeed against a spell effect".
+  The counteracting rules have the spell effects counteracted even on a failure (given a high enough counteract level).
+  Would such a Failure with a Dispel Magic turn a magic item mundane?
 * `p.331` in Disintegrate: The spell requires an attack roll but doesn't have the Attack trait.
 * `p.331` in Disrupt Undead: Missing the Cantrip tag.
 * `p.334` in Eclipse Burst: **Critical Failure** isn't bolded.